fractalscape13/unsplashApp/README.md

 -Api calls are located in 'src/api/apiCalls.js'

--Obviously access keys should be hidden, but for the purposes of this project they are publically available in 'src/api/apiCalls.js'
+-Get access key for Unsplash

 -To run on iOS simulator: expo start --ios